zopefoundation/fanstatic/doc/development.rst

  $ python bootstrap.py -d
  $ bin/buildout

 This uses Buildout_.
-Don't worry, that's all you need to go to get going.
+Don't worry, that's all you need to know to get going.
 The ``-d`` option is to use Distribute_ instead of Setuptools_ and is optional.
 The buildout process will download and install all dependencies for Fanstatic.